M4R14-N3l0/My-Manga-Collection/README.md

 Specific Objectives:

-Create a user registration system for those who wish to access the application.
+<li> Create a user registration system for those who wish to access the application.

 Implement a login window for authenticated user access.

 Develop a management system that ensures security and prevents execution errors that could crash the application.

-Design a user interface that is functional, user-friendly, and visually appealing.
+Design a user interface that is functional, user-friendly, and visually appealing. </li>